MIKE BEGG

 They type "write 5 bullet points for a protein powder" and use whatever comes out.
 The result is generic copy that doesn't target specific keywords, doesn't address real customer objections, and sounds like every other listing in the category.

 I run Amazon account management for 85+ brands.
-Here's how we actually use ChatGPT for listing work, including the exact prompts.
+Here are the 12 prompts we actually use across the full listing lifecycle, including the exact text and notes on what good output looks like.

 Why ChatGPT Beats Generic Listing Formulas